Stacking disorder in novel ABAC-stacked brochantite, Cu$_4$SO$_4$(OH)$_6$: Experimental

-Neutron Laue diffraction patterns of a $\sim$2\,mm$^3$-long single crystal were measured for several distinct sample orientations with respect to the incident neutron beam at room temperature using the Koala white-beam neutron Laue diffractometer\,\cite{Koala} at the OPAL Research Reactor, Australian Centre for Neutron Scattering (ACNS), Australian Nuclear Science and Technology Organisation (ANSTO), in Sydney, Australia.
+Neutron Laue diffraction patterns of a $\sim$2\,mm-long single crystal were measured for several distinct sample orientations with respect to the incident neutron beam at room temperature using the Koala white-beam neutron Laue diffractometer\,\cite{Koala} at the OPAL Research Reactor, Australian Centre for Neutron Scattering (ACNS), Australian Nuclear Science and Technology Organisation (ANSTO), in Sydney, Australia.
 Image data processing, including indexing, intensity integration, and wavelength distribution normalization, was performed using LaueG\,\cite{LaueG}.
 Crystal structure refinements of the Koala data were carried out using {\sc Jana2020}\,\cite{Jana2020}.

 Temperature-dependent magnetization measurements were performed by vibrating sample magnetometry (VSM) in a Cryogenic Ltd.\ Cryogen-Free Measurement System (CFMS), under zero-field-cooled and field-cooled conditions.
 Four-quadrant $M$--$H$ loops were also measured at several temperatures.
-The single crystals were mounted to a plastic bar using GE varnish.
+The single crystals were mounted to a plastic bar using GE varnish for $H\parallel b$ and $c$.
+For $H\parallel [100]$ (i.e., $\text{\itshape a}^\text{*}$), the crystals were attached to an acetate film with GE varnish, which was inserted into a plastic straw; attempts to measure and subtract the acetate contribution were not successful.

 Low-temperature specific heat measurements were performed on several single crystals using a Physical Property Measurement System (PPMS) DynaCool-12 from Quantum Design, equipped with a $^3$He refrigerator.
 Measurements were taken using both $^3$He and $^4$He specific heat pucks.
 Contributions from the sample holder and Apiezon N grease were subtracted.
 Multiple data points were collected at each temperature and averaged; the first data point at each temperature was discarded to exclude the possibility of incomplete thermal stabilization.